An Overview of Starting A Bar Including Valuable Resources

 - Location is an issue.
 Good locations are expensive.
 If other bars are near yours, they will naturally try to compete.
 This might draw customers out of your bar and over to theirs, hurting profits.

-You will need to purchase a building big enough to house a bar and have enough area for customers to sit and mingle.
-How large of an area depends on how big you want the business to be.
-You could make room for dancing, bands, disk jockeys, or extra pool tables, it’s up to you.
+- You will need to purchase or lease a building big enough to house a bar and have enough area for customers to sit and mingle.

 The total number of operating liquor licenses in restaurants and bars exceeds 225,000, and beer and wine licenses double that number.